GavinButts/CMSI5998/final/README.md

 &nbsp;
 \
 &nbsp;
+## Run Project

+To run the core components of this project, find run_NewsLlama.sh.
+To run only the model interface, find *interface.py* in *File Descriptions*.
+For any questions, contact at gbutts@lion.lmu.edu

 ## File Descriptions

 #### BuildDatabase.py

 > This file establishes a connection to MongoDB database, scrapes NewsAPI for key-words listed in ***cs_terms.txt***, and puts the data into database.
+To see what the terminal looks like during this process, find TerminalView.png

 ***TO RUN***
 ```